istio/istio.io/content/en/docs/ops/configuration/traffic-management/manage-mesh-certificates/index.md

 Istiod will also create a certificate for the istiod service derived from the root CA, regardless of whether it was created by istiod itself or plugged in.

-Changing this will require a istiod modifying either the IOP file you give to istioctl or the values file used during the Helm installation of the istio-discovery chart.
+To make this change, you will need to modify either the IOP file provided to istioctl or the values file used during the Helm installation of the istio-discovery chart.

 {{< tip >}}